asimonder/asimonder.github.io/_pages/phd_airsea.md

 This PhD project combines physical analysis with turbulence model development.
 Your primary role will be to:

-- Analyze two-phase Direct Numerical Simulation (DNS) datasets to identify the mechanisms governing air–sea exchange in marine boundary layers.
+- Analyze two-phase Direct Numerical Simulation (DNS) datasets to identify the mechanisms governing air–sea exchange in marine boundary layers
-- Design and implement new subgrid-scale (SGS) closures for LES, using both physics-based formulations and machine learning approaches.
+- Design and implement new subgrid-scale (SGS) closures for LES, using both physics-based formulations and machine learning approaches
-- Investigate wind–wave–current coupling at scales relevant for offshore wind applications.
+- Investigate wind–wave–current coupling at scales relevant for offshore wind applications

 #### Candidate Profile
 - Master’s degree in Mechanical, Civil, or Ocean Engineering, Physics, Applied Mathematics, or a closely related field